Introduction

 What Co-marketing Support Will They Receive?

-Partners want to know that you're providing them with top-notch materials and resources—such as Marketing Development Funds—that they can use to confidently promote your product.
+Partners want to know that you’re providing them with top-notch materials and resources, such as Marketing Development Funds, that they can use to promote your product confidently.
+This includes sharing services that can lead to both financial benefits and in-kind contributions.

-Make sure they have access to clear, thorough product specifications that are appropriate for prospects, recommendations, customer examples, comparative analysis of competing products, email templates, call guides, agendas, and cheat sheets for resolving objections.
-This will drive partner action immediately because they feel more confident with this information.
+Make sure they have access to clear, thorough product specifications appropriate for prospects, recommendations, customer examples, a comparative analysis of competing products, email templates, call guides, agendas, and cheat sheets for resolving objections.
+This will drive partner action immediately because they will feel more confident with this information.

 What are Your Short- and Long-Term Goals?

-You also have to determine your short and long-term goals.
-Everyone participating needs to have some stake in the outcome for it to succeed, including you.
-One-way communication supported merely by a handshake isn't going to work.
+You also have to determine your short—and long-term goals to ensure continued involvement.
+For it to succeed, everyone participating, including you, needs to have some stake in the outcome.
+One-way communication supported merely by a handshake isn’t going to work.
 You need to have individual and mutual goals right from the start.

-Having a well-thought-out set of objectives and a strategy for monitoring progress toward those objectives is essential.
-This can be done with a collaborative business plan or MAP.
+It is essential to have a well-thought-out set of objectives and a strategy for monitoring progress toward those objectives.
+A collaborative business plan or MAP can help with this.

 After you’ve done that, think about your channel goals and how they might affect the bigger business objectives.
 Consider how your channel program may help these bigger objectives, and try to align them as much as you can.
 Start by examining your overarching business goals.